 Indoor cycling studio owners know: It’s all about striking the right balance.
 For your brand, for your clients … and for yourself.

-Ninette Wassef founded Chrome Cycle on that same belief.
+Ninette Wassef founded Chrome Cycle, an Indoor Cycling Studio, on that same belief.
 Today, her Los Angeles studio is thriving, and so is she.
 Ninette spoke with SD Voyager, relating the full story of her journey from the legal field to the boutique fitness space.

 We’re re-sharing that interview on the zingfit blog as part of our Studio Stories to Inspire series: